cs-ed/impacts-stevewalston/README.md

 Question to Ponder: "How can a lack of inclusion/diversity in computing be addressed?"

-  * Building upon the reading and take-away(s) in Investigation 2, students select one category from a list such as:
+  * Building upon the reading and take-away(s) in Investigation 2 and the information in Investigation 1, students select one category from a list such as:
     * Educational Policies
     * Advertising Campaign
     * Outreach Project